 Pre-Deployment Vetting Protocol

-A standardised 12-point due diligence checklist is completed before any investment decision, covering sector compliance, financial health, management integrity, market analysis, and reputational screening.
+The firm completes a due-diligence review before any investment decision, covering sector compliance, financial health, management integrity, market analysis, and reputational screening.
 A negative finding on any mandatory criterion is an automatic bar to investment.

 Club Charter § 4